Council Tax and Non-Domestic Rates

 Commentary from Bailiff Advice Online

-A simple overview of the Taking Control of Goods Regulations 2013 can be read here.
+Lastly, our Simplified Guide to the Taking Control of Goods Regulations 2013 can be read here